ajslater/picopt/README.md

 ### PNG

-To optimize PNG images or convert other lossless formats to PNG picopt requires either [oxipng](https://github.com/shssoichiro/oxipng), [optipng](https://optipng.sourceforge.net/), or [pngout](http://advsys.net/ken/utils.htm) be on the path. oxipng provides the most advantage, but best results will be had by using pngout as well.
+Picopt uses an internal oxipng python module to to optimize PNG images and convert other lossless formats to PNG picopt.
+The external [pngout](http://advsys.net/ken/utils.htm) tool can provide a small extra bit of compression.

 ### Animated GIF